Chevalier501/FFXI/README.md

-# STAT
+# Stat
 An addon that enables 1 macro status removal with the help of send.

 STAT is a heavily modified version of STNA for FFXI (https://github.com/nitrous24/Lua/tree/4.1/addons/stna)

-Since it's so heavily modified I felt a the original name did not cover it anymore.
+Since it's so heavily modified I felt the original name did not cover it anymore.

 Where STNA only dealth with -na spells STAT deals with ALL spells that a whm can remove through -NA spells and ERASE